ARCH-commons/arch-ontology/Documentation/INSTALL.md

 5. In the Scripts directory, **run the ontology-utils-* script** for your database to get the stored procedure utilities.

 6. ** NEW STEP **: The age-at-visit tree that has been added to the Encounters table in 2.1.1 must be configured to point to your database.
 Please run the following code, replacing [mydb] with the database name you are using.
-In Oracle, also remove the ".dbo".
+In Oracle, also remove the ".dbo". **Note that some configurations work when removing the database name entirely (i.e. 'replacing [mydb].dbo.' with '')*
  `update pcornet_enc set c_dimcode=replace(C_DIMCODE,’PCORI_Dev.dbo.','[mydb].dbo.') where c_dimcode like '((select birth%'`

 Also, run the following code block in order to add these expected columns to the visit_dimension table: